mrkocka/Lazy-Administrator-IPManager/README.md

 ![App Screenshot](https://raw.githubusercontent.com/mrkocka/Lazy-Administrator-IPManager/main/img/filescreen.png)

+As you can see, the script creates a backup from the original file in the following path: /var/backups/netplan-backups/backup_folder/

+(kell egy kép a backup folder treeről)

-As can be seen, the script renamed the original file and kept it as if it were a backup.
-The original DHCP version can be restored at any time.
+The original DHCP version can be restored at any time from this file.

 ### More info